CoreMedia/coremedia-globallink-connect-integration/README.md

 as a starting point from within your project, choosing the major version matching your project version.

+# Contributing

+Want to contribute, or point an AI coding assistant at this repository?
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the contribution process and [AGENTS.md](AGENTS.md) for a machine- and human-readable orientation to this repository's structure and conventions.

 # See Also

 ## GCC Java REST Client Facades